kai687/sphinxawesome-theme/README.rst

    html_theme_options = {"nav_include_hidden": True}

-The default is ``False`` to be in line with other themes.
-Including ``:hidden:`` to a toctree directive makes Sphinx include the documents, but not print the list of links to the documents.
-Combining the ``:hidden:`` option with the ``nav_include_hidden`` option allows the links to the included documents to be shown in the navigation menu, but avoid the duplicated links on the content pages.
+Including ``:hidden:`` in a toctree directive makes Sphinx include the documents, but not print the list of links to the documents.
+This can be useful if a theme (such as this theme) has a separate navigation menu. ``nav_include_hidden=True`` prints all links in the navigatio menu.

 -----------
 Limitations